THYROID EYE DISEASE

-Thyroid Eye Disease is an autoimmune eye condition that, while separate from thyroid disease, is often seen in conjunction with Graves’ Disease.
-The condition can be seen in people with no other evidence of thyroid dysfunction.
+Thyroid Eye Disease (TED) is an autoimmune eye condition that, while separate from a disease affecting the thyroid gland, is often seen in conjunction with Graves’ Disease.
+This condition can be seen in people with no other evidence of thyroid dysfunction.

-Thyroid Eye Disease can go into periods of remission as well.
+TED can go into periods of remission as well.
 When it has been inactive for a period of around a half a year, it’s less likely to recur.
-Treatments for Thyroid Eye Disease range from lubricating eyedrops and ointments to, in very rare cases, surgery.
-In a very small percentage of patients, orbital decompression may be called for.
+Treatment for TED range from lubricating eye drops and ointments to systemic medications, radiation, and surgery.
+In some patients, an orbital decompression procedure and other surgical interventions may be beneficial.

 - Pain in the eyes when looking up, down, or sideways

-- Dryness, itching, dry eyes, difficulty wearing contact lenses
+- Dryness, redness, irritation, difficulty wearing contact lenses

-- Swelling in the orbital tissues which can cause sufferers to have a wide-eyed or bulging stare
+- Swelling in the orbital tissues which can cause people to have a wide-eyed or bulging stare

 THYROID EYE DISEASE APPOINTMENTS IN HOUSTON, THE WOODLANDS, PENSACOLA, AND DESTIN